CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 5. Clean the air filter elements if they are to be reused.

-Foam filter element: Clean in warm soapy water, rinse, and allow dry thoroughly.
-Or clean in nonflammable solvent and allow drying.
-Dip the filter element in clean engine oil, and then squeeze out all excess oil engine will smoke when started if too much oil is left in the foam.
+Foam filter element: Clean in warm soapy water, rinse, and allow to dry thoroughly.
+Or clean in nonflammable solvent and allow to dry.
+Dip the filter element in clean engine oil, and then squeeze out all excess oil.
+The engine will smoke when started if too much oil is left in the foam.

-1. Wipe dirt from the inside of the air cleaner seat, base and cover, use moist rag.
-Be careful to prevent dirt from entering the air duct that I use the carburetor.
+1. Wipe dirt from the inside of the air cleaner case, base, and cover using a moist rag.
+Be careful to prevent dirt from entering the air duct that leads to the carburetor.

 3. Install the air cleaner cover, and tighten the retaining clip securely.